-In December 2022 the scope of this limitation was extended to all low-paid workers (i.e. those workers whose net average weekly wages fall below or equivalent to the lower earnings limit, which is currently £123 a week) and make it automatically unfair for employees to be dismissed for a reason relating to a breach of an exclusivity term and create a right for workers not to be subjected to a detriment for a reason relating to a breach of an exclusivity term.
+In December 2022 the scope of this limitation was extended to all lowpaid workers (i.e. those workers whose net average weekly wages fall below or equivalent to the lower earnings limit, which from 6 April 2025 will be £125 a week) and make it automatically unfair for employees to be dismissed for a reason relating to a breach of an exclusivity term and create a right for workers not to be subjected to a detriment for a reason relating to a breach of an exclusivity term.
 Affected employees will not need two years' service to bring an unfair dismissal claim.